-- Uncertainty of HRB development and economic life; and associated electricity requirements - Competitiveness of the HRB region (including individual processing plants) - Distance and timing of electricity service to specific facilities - Climate change policy considerations - 6 The analysis framework for the Fort Nelson/HRB regions in this IRP was designed to - 7 evaluate these uncertainties.
-The analysis has a very long-term horizon (through - 2060), to attempt to capture the opportunities and risks of serving the HRB through - 9 the forecast life of the gas reserves.
-It starts from three scenarios of annual natural - gas production through to 2060, and calculates the equipment and energy required - to provide the work energy to extract, compress, process and ship the natural gas - that is produced.
-Strategies with respect to work energy supply types are as follows: - industry continuing as business as usual, with no electric service from BC Hydro - BC Hydro supplying electricity produced by clean resources or by natural-gas fired resources - BC Hydro providing transmission network services within the HRB - This section of the IRP addresses the following key issues regarding the HRB: - The amount of CO2 that is produced in the HRB under various natural gas production and energy supply scenarios - The electricity supply costs under various gas production and energy supply scenarios - The effect of electricity service to the HRB on BC Hydro's 93 per cent clean energy objective

-The potential for additional benefits related to electricity supply to the HRB, such as access to new clean supply resources 2

-3.1 Natural Gas Production Scenarios
+1 The analysis framework for the Fort Nelson/HRB regions in this IRP was designed to 2 evaluate these uncertainties.
+The analysis has a very long-term horizon (through 3 2060), to attempt to capture the opportunities and risks of serving the HRB through 4 the forecast life of the gas reserves.
+It starts from three scenarios of annual natural 5 gas production through to 2060, and calculates the equipment and energy required 6 to provide the work energy to extract, compress, process and ship the natural gas 7 that is produced.
+Strategies with respect to work energy supply types are as follows: 8 9 industry continuing as business as usual, with no electric service from BC Hydro 10 11 BC Hydro supplying electricity produced by clean resources or by natural-gas fired resources 12 BC Hydro providing transmission network services within the HRB 13 This section of the IRP addresses the following key issues regarding the HRB: 14 15 The amount of CO2 that is produced in the HRB under various natural gas production and energy supply scenarios 16 17 The electricity supply costs under various gas production and energy supply scenarios 18 19 The effect of electricity service to the HRB on BC Hydro's 93 per cent clean energy objective 20 • The potential for additional benefits related to electricity supply to the HRB, 21 such as access to new clean supply resources 22 3.1 Natural Gas Production Scenarios 23 BC Hydro developed three natural gas production scenarios for the HRB as part of 24 its load forecasting process.
+These scenarios are indicative of the range of

-- BC Hydro developed three natural gas production scenarios for the HRB as part of 4 - its load forecasting process.
-These scenarios are indicative of the range of 5 - uncertainty that exists with respect to the development of the region.
-6 - BC Hydro understands that the economics for HRB development are challenging 7 - relative to other sources of natural gas in the world, but that industry continues to 8 - advance HRB projects with the expectation that it will be economically developed.
-9
+25 uncertainty that exists with respect to the development of the region.

+- 1 BC Hydro understands that the economics for HRB development are challenging - 2 relative to other sources of natural gas in the world, but that industry continues to - advance HRB projects with the expectation that it will be economically developed.